bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 This page documents the current and known upcoming maintenance windows.

+## Misc Changes, January 29, 2021

+- We have reduced oversubscription to 2x from 4x.
+- We have setup the user quota on /tmp on the login nodes to 20MB to improve stability of the nodes.

 ## Enabling Oversubscription, January 6, 2021

 - Many resources remain unused as users allocate too many cores to their jobs.